-- Increase homeownership rates that will support long-term sustainability and economic viability of communities impacted by Hurricane Irma and María across the Island; - Incentivize the CRW to continue to reside in communities helping to reduce outmigration and improve job retention and productivity; and - Improve the opportunities of homeownership for Low-to-Moderate Income and Urgent Needs households in Puerto Rico.
+- The primary objective is to increase homeownership rates that will support longterm sustainability and economic viability of communities impacted by Hurricane Irma and María across the Island; - The secondary objective is to incentivize the CRW to continue to reside in communities helping to reduce outmigration and improve job retention and productivity. - Improve the opportunities of homeownership for Low-to-Moderate Income and Urgent Needs households in Puerto Rico.